EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 and drop a note into the discussion.
 Someone else may well pick it up from where you left off.

 Please do not begin work on a branch someone else is working on without their prior consent, it will likely just cause merge issues and slow down progress.
 If you wish to help on an already open PR, please first enter the discussion and seek permission from whoever is assigned to that PR.
-If there is no one assigned
+If there is no one assigned JS - MISSING TEXT

-When you think you have finished the PR please, **before requesting a review**, remember to:
+When you think you have finished the PR, **before requesting a review**, please remember to:
 1) **Documentation:** Double check you have updated all of the relevent documentation including API, user guides / tutorials (see below).
 2) **Test:** Run all of the unittests.
-3) **Lint**: There are github workflows such as linting checks and documents rebuilding that will occur.
+3) **Lint**: There are github workflows such as linting checks and document rebuilding that will occur.
 See below for the standards we use and how to use the pre-commit hook if necessary.